DrAShabut/AndroidDev/session-5.md

 ![image](https://gitlab.com/LTUcompsci/5014-further-software-dev/-/wikis/uploads/ff971689644c8b4dcbb0f7d1aeb6be01/image.png)

 Fragment is an Android programming aspect that represents a portion of the user interface of what a user sees on the application window.
 The Android documentation describes Fragment as a portion of the user interface in an Activity Object.
-This tutorial will help learn how to create and work with Android fragment.
+This tutorial will help learn how to create and work with Android fragments.

 ## Example 1
 The example will consist of a single activity and two fragments.
 The user interface for the first fragment will contain a toolbar of sorts consisting of an EditText view, a SeekBar and a Button, all contained within a ConstraintLayout view.
 The second fragment will consist solely of a TextView object, also contained within a ConstraintLayout view.